software-gardening/almanack/src/book/garden-circle/contributing.md

 Please also provide the following specifics:

-- The version of the Software Gardening Almanac you're referencing.
+- The version of the Software Gardening Almanack you're referencing.
 - Specific error messages or how the issue exhibits itself.
 - Operating system (e.g. MacOS, Windows, etc.)
 - Device type (e.g. laptop, phone, etc.)